 US consumer watchdog orders GreenSky to pay fine for lending abuses

-The U.S. Consumer Financial Protection Bureau (CFPB) on Monday said it has fined an Atlanta-based financial technology firm US$2.5 million for processing and servicing loans to consumers who did not request or authorize them to do so.

-WASHINGTON: The U.S. Consumer Financial Protection Bureau (CFPB) on Monday said it has fined an Atlanta-based financial technology firm US$2.5 million for processing and servicing loans to consumers who did not request or authorize them to do so.
+WASHINGTON: The US Consumer Financial Protection Bureau (CFPB) on Monday (Jul 12) said it has fined an Atlanta-based financial technology firm US$2.5 million for processing and servicing loans to consumers who did not request or authorise them to do so.

 GreenSky, LLC is a mobile app that connects merchants and banks with customers who are usually seeking financing for mostly home-improvement projects.